antirez/load81/README.md

 * triangle(x1,y1,x2,y2,x3,y3): draw a triangle with the specified vertex.
 * getpixel(x,y): return the red,gree,blue value of the specified pixel.
 * sprite(file,x,y,[rotation],[antialiasing]): draw sprite at coordinates with the specified rotation (in degrees, default 0) and antialiasing (default false).
+* polygon(xv, yv): draw a polygon using a table of X values and a table of Y values.

 Control functions: